Providing Alzheimer’s Care in Hot Springs, AR

 - Take care of financial, legal, and long-term care planning issues.
 Discuss wishes related to future care and end of life care.

 - Employ cognitive stimulation.
 Listening to music, word puzzles and memory games can help and can provide a positive experience for the patient and caregivers.

-If you or your loved one has been diagnosed with Alzheimer’s or a related dementia, know that you are not alone.
+If you or your loved one has been diagnosed with Alzheimer’s, know that you are not alone.
 Please call Visiting Angels of Hot Springs at 501-222-3493 today for more information or to explore Alzheimer’s care options.

-Serving Hot Springs, Hot Springs Village, Benton, and the Surrounding Area
+Serving Hot Springs, Hot Springs Village, Fountain Lake, and the Surrounding Area

 Visiting Angels HOT SPRINGS, ARKANSAS320 Ouachita Ave #312